 The Executive Committee shall:

-- Have the authority to provide for the employment of the Executive Director;
+- Have the authority to provide for the employment of the Chief Executive Officer;

 - Have full authority to act for the Executive Council during the interval between meetings of the Executive Council; and